flurdy/sortingoffice/README.md

 Database authentication
 ---

 Normal MySQL authentication.
 Passwords are stored in configuration files.
-These can be an environment property.
+These can be environment properties.

 Database authorisation